telstra/TIC2018/README.md

 Repository for TIC2018

 This includes:
- - Information about what is contained in the TIC2018 development kits (See the Wiki)
+ - Information about what is contained in the TIC2018 development kits (See the Wiki on this page)
- - Instructions for powering and connecting up the Cat-M1 Innovation Shield
+ - Instructions for powering and connecting up the Cat-M1 Development Board
  - Function Libraries
  - Hopes and Dreams
  - Example Scripts